Raul CariniFull Stack Developer

 export default app;

-1. Clustering: At lower zoom levels, nearby stations are grouped into clusters to reduce the number of rendered elements.
-Instead of showing 50 individual station markers in Milan, you see one cluster marker showing "50 stations".
+1. Clustering: At lower zoom levels, nearby stations are grouped into clusters.
+Instead of showing 50 individual markers in Milan, you see one cluster marker.

-2. Viewport Culling: Only stations within the current viewport are processed for interactions.
-If you're looking at Rome, the app isn't wasting resources on stations in Turin.
+3. Viewport Culling: Only stations within the current viewport are processed for interactions.

 What's Next